-French teams come out top in historic Swiss ski tour race
+French teams come out on top in historic Swiss ski tour race

 +Get the most important news from Switzerland in your inbox

-Officially, the Patrouille des Glaciers is organised by the army to “maintain and train the alpine skills of the deployed units”, as it writes on its website.
-In practice, however, the event is also an opportunity for the best ski touring athletes – the sport featured in the winter Olympics for the first time in February – as well as a challenge for numerous adventurous hobby athletes.
+Officially, the Patrouille des Glaciers aims to “maintain and train the Alpine skills of deployed units”, the Swiss army writes online.
+In practice, however, the event is also an opportunity for top ski touring athletes – a sport which featured in the Winter Olympics for the first time in February 2026 – as well as a challenge for numerous adventurous hobby athletes.

-However, the Swiss hopefuls had to admit defeat in the 2026 edition of the race, which spans 57.5 kilometres from Zermatt to Verbier and an altitude difference of 4,386 metres.
-Rémi Bonnet, the most successful Swiss ski touring athlete in history and current overall World Cup winner, finished ‘just’ second with his two team-mates, a good five minutes behind the victorious French trio of Xavier Gachet, Samuel Equy and William Bon Mardion.
+However, the top Swiss hopefuls had to admit defeat in the 2026 edition of the race, which spans 57.5 kilometres from Zermatt to Verbier and an altitude difference of 4,386 metres.
+Rémi Bonnet, the most successful Swiss ski touring athlete in history and current overall World Cup winner, finished ‘only’ second with his two team-mates, a good five minutes behind the victorious French trio of Xavier Gachet, Samuel Equy and William Bon Mardion.

 More